demisx/demisx.github.io/_posts/2015-01-15-install-gulp4.md

 # Install the latest Gulp CLI tools globally
 $ npm install gulpjs/gulp-cli -g

-# Install Gulp 4 into your project from 4.0 GitHub branch as dev dependency
+# Install Gulp 4 into your project as dev dependency
-$ npm install gulp@next --save-dev
+$ npm install gulp --save-dev

 # Check the versions installed.
 Make sure your versions are not lower than shown.
 $ gulp -v